Bluefin Robotics: Company history and overview

-Bluefin Robotics was founded in 1997 by Dr James Bellingham and Frank van Mierlo, both engineers from the Massachusetts Institute of Technology.
+Bluefin Robotics was founded in 1997 by James Bellingham and Frank van Mierlo, both engineers from the Massachusetts Institute of Technology.
 Dr Bellingham was the manager of the MIT AUV laboratory.
-Frank van Mierlo was the CEO of Bluefin from 1997 until August 2005.
-At the outset the company had a contract from ONR to build the BPAUV and an order from Racal to build two deep-water survey vehicles.
-Both contracts were completed successfully.
-In the first eight years of its existence Bluefin was always profitable and each year grew by double digits.

-In many ways Bluefin started the AUV industry.
-Jim Bellingham was the first person to build a small AUV at MIT (the Seasquirt vehicle).
-Bluefin Robotics was the first independent AUV company in the world and the original employees of the company went on and started twelve other ventures many of which were in the Marine robotics industry.

 In 2005, the company became a wholly owned subsidiary of the Battelle Memorial Institute, an Ohio-based nonprofit research and development company.
 In 2010, Bluefin Robotics won a gold award at the 7th Annual Team Massachusetts Economic Impact Awards, and in 2013 it received accolades from R&D Magazine and the Robotics Business Review.
 In April 2014, it received a US$7.11 million federal contract from the US Navy's Office of Naval Research for the development of the Navy's experimental Black Pearl AUV.

 As of 2014, Bluefin Robotics employs around 200 people.
 The company is a member of several business and technology associations, including the Marine Technology Society (MTS), the Association for Unmanned Vehicle Systems International (AUVSI), the Mine Warfare Association (MINWARA), the National Defense Industrial Association (NDIA) and the Massachusetts Technology Leadership Council (MassTLC).

 In February 2016, General Dynamics Mission Systems acquired Bluefin Robotics.
 Bluefin Robotics will become part of General Dynamics Mission Systems’ Maritime and Strategic Systems line of business.
 The value of the transaction has not been disclosed.